Pedestrian injured by train in Science Hill

+A Eubank man was listed in serious condition Monday afternoon after being struck while walking along train tracks in Science Hill

-The Pulaski County Sheriff’s Office reported that Jason E. Webb, 54, of Eubank, was taken to the UK Medical Center after being struck by a train.
+The Pulaski County Sheriff's Office reported that Jason E. Webb, 54, was taken to the UK Medical Center after being struck by a Norfolk Southern train.

 The incident took place near Treetop Lane in Science Hill at around 6:45 a.m.
 Monday morning.

-PCSO states that Webb was walking north along the tracks when a northbound Norfolk Southern train side-swiped him.
+PCSO states that Webb was walking north along the tracks when a northbound train side-swiped him.
 He was struck from behind.

 A preliminary investigation shows that Webb may have thought he was far enough away from the track to avoid being hit.